Accused of Petty Theft or Shoplifting in the Bay Area?

 What is the cost?

-When you have your first consultation with an attorney from Summit Defense, we will discuss the estimated cost of your case with you.
+When you have your first consultation with an attorney, we will discuss the estimated cost of your case with you.
 Every case is considered on a case-by-case basis, and depends on various factors, such as the seriousness of the charges against you and the stage that the case is up to.
-At Summit Defense Attorneys, we will always act in your best interests, and that means keeping costs as reasonable as possible while defending your matter to the full.
+We will always act in your best interests, and that means keeping costs as reasonable as possible while defending your matter to the full.

 One thing is for certain though – the sooner you have an attorney involved in your case, the better.
 With early intervention, we can do our best to reach an early resolution and keep your case out of court, which also reduces your legal fees dramatically!
 Call one of our attorneys today to set up your first, free consultation.